cezhang01/hgtm/README.md

 - -ut: if the model updates the topic tree during training, default = True
 - -max_l: maximum number of levels for topic tree, default = 4
 - -max_c: maximum number of children a parent topic has, default = 20
-- -at: threshold of adding a new topic, default = 0.05
+- -at: threshold of adding a new topic on the tree, default = 0.05
-- -rt: thrshold of remving a topic, default = 0.05
+- -rt: thrshold of removing a topic on the tree, default = 0.05
 - -we: if the model uses pretrained word embeddings for decoding, default = False
 - -rs: random seed
 - -gpu: gpu